RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 In this procedure, we will be covering how to configure Active Directory on Azure between two virtual machines.
 One being the Domain Controller (VM named DC-1) and another being the client (named client-1).
 Active Directory, hosted on a domain controller virtual machine, enables an organization to centrally manage, authenticate, and authorize users and computers, while controlling access to resources based on assigned roles and responsibilities.
 To get started, we will first create a virtual machine running Windows Server 2022, which will serve as our Domain Controller.
-Nex,t we will create the client's virtual machine using Windows 10.
+Next, we will create the client's virtual machine using Windows 10.
 Before creating the virtual machines, however, we will need to create a virtual network for both machines to communicate with eachother effectively.
 In Azure, search "Virtual Networks" -> Create -> We will name this virtual network as "Active-Directory-Vnet" (Regions throughout this procedure will stay the same).
 </p>
 <br />